Thank you everyone who has joined and supported the #NoMoreFaithSchools campaign

-British attitudes to religion in schools.
+religion in schools.
 As is the trend, the figures make unhappy reading for supporters of faith schools.
-The public are on our side, but will
+The public are on our side, but will the politicians

-"Publicly funded schools should be able to select pupils on the grounds of their religious beliefs".
-Even when the question said "faith schools should be able to
+schools should be able to select pupils on the grounds of their religious beliefs".
+Even when the question said "faith schools should be able to select pupils on

-select pupils on the grounds of their religious beliefs" just 29%
+the grounds of their religious beliefs" just 29% agreed.

 For me this exposes a discrepancy at the heart of our schools.
 State schools are forbidden from promoting, showing favouritism to or discriminating on the